Have you ever had a big dream?

 or (c) watch me quite possibly lose my marbles in the attempt

-I will (no doubt) continue to take a meandering path but I hope to provide insight, tips, musings, possibly a dose of entertainment, or at the very least some schadenfreude.
+I will (no doubt) continue to take a meandering path but I aim to provide insight, tips, musings, resources and possibly a dose of entertainment, or at the very least some schadenfreude.

-P.S I love Instagram and share lots of writerly insight there – if you’re a fellow writer come and say hi!
+P.S I love Instagram and share lots of writerly insight there – if you’re a fellow writer or creative come and say hi!